abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 If we've less data, we can run backup at `x` and add trigger to old at `y`, skipping step 2 above (second iteration of DB_copy).
 After that, we only need to copy data from backup start uptil trigger was added i.e `x < timestamp < y`.

+Adding Triggers early on isn't a good design in large databases as it will cause a lot of misses if read from new DB and stale data if read old DB.
+So add triggers only after some data is migrated to new DB.

 **Optimized Approach**:

 Setup CDC or SQL Triggers first, and then transfer data from old to new using backup.